demiroguzhan/melbourne-housing-analysis/README.md

 When we look at the table above, we can say that this property is more likely to be located in the area with 7570 properties.
-However, it is also useful to compare the price.
+However, it is also useful to bring the “price” value into consideration.

 ``` r
 housing_dataset[18524, "Price"]